AppliedRecognition/Ver-ID-UI-Android/README.md

 ## Adding Ver-ID to your own project

+1. Ensure `mavenCentral()` is in your project's repositories.
+2. Add the following entries in your app module's **gradle.build** file:

+    ~~~groovy
+    dependencies {
+        implementation 'com.appliedrec.verid:native2:2.8.1'
+        implementation 'com.appliedrec.verid:core2:2.8.1'
+        implementation 'com.appliedrec.verid:ui2:2.8.1'
+    }
+    ~~~
-1. [Register your app](https://dev.ver-id.com/licensing/).
+3. [Register your app](https://dev.ver-id.com/licensing/).
 You will need your app's package name.
-2. Registering your app will generate an evaluation licence for your app.
+4. Registering your app will generate an evaluation licence for your app.
 The licence is valid for 30 days.
 If you need a production licence please [contact Applied Recognition](mailto:sales@appliedrec.com).
-2. When you finish the registration you'll receive a file called **Ver-ID identity.p12** and a password.
+5. When you finish the registration you'll receive a file called **Ver-ID identity.p12** and a password.
 Copy the password to a secure location.
-3. Copy the **Ver-ID identity.p12** into your app's assets folder.
+6. Copy the **Ver-ID identity.p12** into your app's assets folder.
 A common location is **your\_app_module/src/main/assets**.
-8. Ver-ID will need the password you received at registration.
+7. Ver-ID will need the password you received at registration.
     - You can either specify the password when you create an instance of `VerIDSDKIdentity` that you pass to `VerIDFactory`:

         ~~~java